wernerhiessl/NewApproachWHI/Workflow/modes/review.md

 3) Present the list and wait.
 If the user selects an item, ask 1 focused PM‑level question and optionally propose a short refinement.
 4) For each clarified item, append a new entry to `inputs/decision-log.md` using the Decision Log Template.
 5) Optionally record open questions in the same decisions log under "Open Questions".
+ - If a decision contains exact wording critical for downstream (e.g., UI text, definitions, examples), also append the verbatim text as one-line facts (quoted) to `inputs/scope-log.md`.

+### Create Output (separate, minimal)
+- Generate on explicit "Create Output" strictly via `Workflow/templates/create-output.md`; may split into multiple Parts; notes stay local to the referencing Part.

 ## Template reference
 - When writing decisions, load `Workflow/templates/decision-log.md` and append a one-line entry to `inputs/decision-log.md`.
+- For non-trivial wording, create a note in `inputs/notes.md` per `Workflow/templates/notes.md` and reference it via [ref:KEY].